|

 During the hot, dry dig season, it is hard to imagine that the area we are excavating could have once supported a bustling community.
 Today, this portion of the Anatolian plateau seems parched, just barely suitable for farming.
 But thousands of years ago the confluence of two rivers, now mere streams, once provided ample water, and the surrounding arable land, ample food, for a population.
 Straddling a major East-West trade route, as well as a less traveled but distinct North-South route, the site was a perfect location for a town.
 People thrived at Çadır Höyük for at least six millennia.

 Evidence of the first known settlement at Çadır Höyük, found at the bottom of a deep sounding on the south slope, has been radio-carbon dated to the Early Chalcolithic (5300-4500 BCE), though a Neolithic (ca. 5500 BCE) foundation may well lie underneath.
-The proportionately smaller size of sites nearby suggest that Çadır may have evolved into a regional center by the Late Chalcolithic Period (3700-3200 BCE), frequented perhaps for a major local market or a bazaar for exotic trade goods.

 In our trenches along the base of the southern slope, we have identified at least one Late Chalcolithic domestic structure, which was well-provisioned.
 We have also found a seemingly non-domestic complex having something to do with ceramics; perhaps a shop for renting cooking ware.